Neotys-Labs/Worksoft-Certify/README.md

 ```
 7. Relaunch Worksoft Certify.

+**Warning**: You might need to launch both Certify and SAP Logon as administrator in order to convert the Certify Process to NeoLoad.

 ## Modify the Worksoft application to allow the conversion with the NeoLoad interface.

 1. In the Navigation pane, click **Applications**.